Converting a Foreign Driver’s Licence in the UK

 Designated countries

-The UK has bilateral agreements with some countries such as Australia, Canada, and South Africa, permitting citizens from these countries to convert their foreign driver’s licences for a UK one without a driving test, provided they apply within five years of becoming UK residents.
-However, if you’re from these countries, keep in mind that if your licence expires, you must renew it according to the local UK regulations which might include passing a driving test.
+The UK has bilateral agreements with certain countries, including Australia, Canada, and South Africa, which permit citizens from these countries to convert their foreign driver’s licenses for a UK one without a driving test, provided they apply within five years of becoming UK residents.
+However, if you’re from one of these countries, please note that if your licence expires, you must renew it according to local UK regulations, which may include passing a driving test.

 Vocational licence holders